As a screenwriter I've collaborated with super-talented artists in reality TV and indie film.

 dream job

-Here's a super-rough cut of a more recent experiment (summer '24).
+Here's a super-rough cut of an experiment from summer '24.

-Working with the same director/editor of Deliverance, Trevor Worley, our goal was to create zero-budget content with a cinematic feel.
+Working with the same director/editor of Deliverance, we wanted to create a zero-budget short with a cinematic feel.

 I wrote the monologue in about as much time.